lornasong/download-terraform-poc/README.md

 To download dependencies: `make deps`

-Edit Makefile variables that will ensure the right Terraform binary for your system is downloaded and where to place the binary.
+Edit Makefile `TF_PATH` variable with the path that the Terraform binary should be moved to.
-- TF_PATH: path to move the Terraform binary to
-- OS: your system's operating system
-- ARCH: your system's architecture

 To apply: `make apply`